quickapps/cms/plugins/Search/README.rst

-You must indicate attach the Searchable behavior and tell which search engine should be used, by default ``Generic Engine`` will be used which should cover most cases, however new Engine Interfaces can be created to cover your needs:
+You must indicate attach the Searchable behavior and tell which search engine should be used, by default ``Generic Engine`` will be used which should cover most cases, however new Engine adapters can be created to cover your needs:

 .. code:: php